everknow/everknow-website/home.md

     (philosophy: we use the right tool for the job, e.g. Rust, C, Go, Java, Elixir, Haskell, Python.. )
 *   Multi chain support
     (we believe in interoperability and our products aim to integrate with all popular chains)
-*   Algorithmic and data structures
+*   Algorithms and data structures
     (we will use open source libraries where appropriate, but also have the skills to implement bespoke algorithms and data structures)
 *   Scientific capabilities
     (we can use scientific best practices towards research, rely on state of the art solutions and go beyond by introducing innovations to be published or patented)